On R-duals of type III in Hilbert spaces: Preliminaries

-Relation (\ref{10}) does not imply, in general, that $\{f_i\}_{i\in I}$ is an R-dual of type $III$ of $\{\omega_j\}_{j\in I}$, that is, this definition of R-dual is not symmetric.\\ With appropriate choice of $Q$ the symmetry property of the sequences $\{f_i\}_{i\in I}$ and $\{\omega_j\}_{j\in I}$ will be preserved.
-The main purpose of this paper is to characterizing and representation of positive square root of the inverse of the frame operator $S_{\omega}$ associated with $\{\omega_j\}_{j\in I}$.
-In order to analyze R-dual of type $III$ in more moderate manner, we sate the following basic lemma due to Stoeva and Christensen in \cite{Christensen.2015}.
+Relation (\ref{10}) does not imply, in general, that $F$ is an R-dual of type $III$ of $\Omega$, that is, this definition of R-dual is not symmetric.
+With appropriate choice of $Q$ the symmetry property of the sequences $F$ and $\Omega$ characterized in \cite[Theorems 4.4]{Christensen.2015}:\\